 - Higher Education: We support adequate funding for higher education to ensure that Tennessee remains competitive, as well as meets, the demands from the implementation of the State Lottery Scholarship program.

-- Transportation: We encourage the state to provide sufficient funding to meet the identified need of Tennessee’s transportation system, including an increase in revenue.
-We encourage the state to replace the $280 million dollars of lost state funds due to raids on the highway trust fund.
+- We encourage the state to provide sufficient funding to meet the identified need of Tennessee’s transportation system, including an increase in revenue.

 - Property Taxes: We support a program which would update the value of real property at an interval applicable to all property for tax purposes.
 Such a program would enhance fairness among all taxpayers, a few of which are currently subject to an annual re-determination of value.